niravdsouza/Course-1/Project/DESIGN.md

 ### Design Sketches

 * Create a wireframe mockup of your bot in action.
-* Create a storyboard that illustrates the primary task that a user undergoes.
+* Create a storyboard that illustrates the primary task that a user undergoes with bot.

 ## Architecture Design